munteanu-mihai-alin/SyGuS-Generator/Pitch.md

 Syntax guided synthesis aims at generating programs based on providing both syntactic and regular smt constraints.

+We learn from the other top 3 solvers from this problem, cvc5, dryadSynth and LoopInvGen and their approaches:
+    - smt techniques
+    - concolic
+    - symbolic

 First we explore the space of candidate programs using simmulated annealing and similar metaheuristic to guide a random search,then we separate candidate programs and their intermediaries into failures or successes.